| About the document | |

 7.1 In some instances, the engineer may identify defects with the electrical installation.
 Any defects are highlighted on the EICR and are classified by the electrical engineer with one of the following classification codes:

-- C1 - Danger present - risk of injury.
+- Classification code C1 - Danger present - risk of injury.
 Immediate action required.
-The EICR will state that the installation is unsatisfactory
+The EICR will state that the installation is Unsatisfactory.

-- C2 - Potentially dangerous. - Urgent remedial action required.
-The EICR will state the installation to be unsatisfactory
+- Classification code C2 - Potentially dangerous.
+Urgent remedial action required.
+The EICR will state the installation to be Unsatisfactory.

-- C3 - Improvement required.
-The EICR will state the installation to be satisfactory
+- Classification code C3 - Improvement required.
+The EICR will state the installation to be Satisfactory.

-- FI - Further investigation required.
-The EICR will state the installation to be unsatisfactory
+- Classification code FI – Further investigation required.
+The EICR will state the installation to be Unsatisfactory.

 - C1 codes will be rectified during the inspection visit.
-Where this is not possible, the electrician will isolate part of or all of the installation until the defect can be remedied
+Where this is not possible, the electrician will isolate part of or all of the installation until further investigative or remedial work is carried out within a maximum of 28 days from the date of inspection.
+The tenant will be informed immediately to assure safety, along with notification of any temporary arrangements required.

-- C3 codes are ordinarily addressed as part of future upgrade and improvement works
+- C3 codes are ordinarily addressed as part of future upgrade or improvement works as they do not present a risk to safety of continued use.

-7.3 Where defects or classification codes require remediation work, this will be completed with one of the following certificates issued for the works.
+7.3 Where defects / classification codes require remediation work, this will be completed with one of the following certificates issued for the works.

-- Minor Works Certificate - Whereby an alteration or addition to an electrical system has taken place.
-This will be added to the existing EICR to complete requirements
+- Minor Works certificate – Whereby minor alterations or an addition to an electrical system has taken place.
+This will be added to the existing EICR to complete requirements and written confirmation provided to the tenant.

-- Electrical Installation Certificates - Whereby new electrical infrastructure is installed.
-If a consumer unit is installed this would supersede the EICR.
-All other new installation works would provide an EIC alongside the current EICR
+- Electrical Installation Certificates – Where a new electrical infrastructure is installed.
+If a consumer unit or new circuit is installed this would supersede the EICR.
+The works would require an EIC alongside the current EICR and written confirmation provided to the tenant.

 7.4 In the event that a C1 defect cannot be rectified in a timely manner, meaning that the home will be left in an unsafe situation such as no power for a prolonged period, it may be necessary to provide temporary accommodation until the defect can be satisfactorily repaired.